slo1958/sl-xj-WoodCutting/README.md

 The results can be saved as a .csv file, stored on the desktop.

+This tool uses lib-data.
+The original version is available at https://github.com/slo1958/sl-xj-lib-data.git

 # IMPORTANT

 - To test, don’t forget to move the filer WoodCut-input.csv  to the desktop folder.